seanpmaxwell/Typescript-Best-Practices/README.md

 - Object literals
 - Classes
 - Enums
+-

-Avoid legacy constructor functions (`new Fn()`) in favor of modern class syntax.
+> Avoid legacy constructor functions (`new Fn()`) in favor of modern class syntax.

 <a id="object-literals"></a>
 #### `Object Literals`

-Readonly object-literals are ideal for organizing related logic and are often preferable to classes.
+Readonly object-literals are ideal as namespaces and are often preferable to classes.

 ```ts
 export default {